stefanspringer1/SwiftXML/README.md

 )
 ```

 The `textAllowedInElementWithName` argument is there to help removing unnessary whitespace as long as no other method, e.g. an upcoming validation feature, is used to remove it.
-You migth as well just dispense with this arguemnt and leave the whitespace as-is.
+You might as well just dispense with this arguemnt and leave the whitespace as-is.

 Your can easily acces and change elements in your document: